-Last October, the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 came into force.
+The NFU's legal team is seeking feedback from members on the the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 that were enforced in October 2018.

 More from NFUonline: